Speed and red light camera types

 Police officers operating mobile speed cameras from vehicles and police officers with hand held speed cameras, can position themselves at these sites at any time of day or night, on any day of the year.

-Police officers can operate mobile speed cameras from marked and unmarked vehicles either in uniform or in plain clothes.
+Police officers can operate mobile speed cameras from marked and unmarked vehicles either in uniform or in plain clothes at approved sites.

-You can expect to see speed enforcement anywhere anytime on Queensland roads.
+Speed enforcement is anywhere anytime on Queensland roads.

 Fixed speed cameras